koraybey/joblog/README.md

 Joblog stores job vacancies from LinkedIn without manual data entry.
 Save listings for review and track your job search.

+> [!IMPORTANT]
+> Joblog is not an automated scraper.
+It's a tool for job seekers to save jobs they're actively viewing and interested in.

 ## Features

 - **Job Capture**: Chrome extension saves LinkedIn job listings with keyboard shortcuts